 - Consumption of too much alcohol and coffee.

-- Lack of fibre in our food.
+- Lack of fiber in our food.

 - Eating too often, instead of allowing the body to digest the food entirely.